oliverjam/learn-express/README.md

 </details>

 If you visit http://localhost:3000/new-post you should see the form for creating new posts.
-If you visit http://localhost:3000/posts you should see the single example post.
+If you visit http://localhost:3000/posts you should see the example post.

 ## Handling form submissions